ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-expected that developers would be somehow waiting for IETF review before widely deploying a new congestion control algorithm over the Internet, but the examples of Cubic and BBR teach us that deployment of new algorithms is not in fact gated by publication of the algorithm as an RFC.
+expected that developers would be somehow waiting for IETF review before widely deploying a new congestion control algorithm over the Internet, but the examples of Cubic and BBR teach us that deployment of new algorithms is not in fact gated by the publication of the algorithm as an RFC.

 Nevertheless, specifying congestion control algorithms has a number of advantages: